Office of the Vice President for Student Affairs

 - publishes the official Texas State student handbook

-- oversees eight chartered student organizations that foster the pride and traditions of Texas State University
+- oversees six chartered student organizations that foster the pride and traditions of Texas State University

-The Bobcat Bond Mentoring Program is a student service provided by the Retention Management and Planning Office.
-The program matches students (second-year, continuing, and transfer) with faculty, staff or upper-division students.
+The Bobcat Bond Mentoring Program is a student service provided by the Dean of Students Office.
+The program matches students (second-year, continuing, and transfer) with upper-division, peer mentors.
 A mentoring relationship provides students with a human face they can connect with at a large institution.
 A mentor is an advisor, guide and friend.
 Mentors can help new students set goals, refer them to campus resources and introduce them to people on campus.

 The Bobcat Bond Mentoring Program gives students opportunities to have a successful collegiate career and supports students through academic and social activities.
-Students register through an online application at studentsuccess.txstate.edu/programs/bobcatbond/Application.
+Students register through an online application at https://www.dos.txstate.edu/services/bobcatbond/Application.html.
 A student can join anytime during the academic year.
+However, priority will be given to students who apply within the first month of each long semester.

-Career Services serves as a bridge between students’ college experiences and life after Texas State University.
-Starting their first year, and continuing beyond graduation, we are here to help students explore who they are, to weigh their options and to pursue their careers.
-In addition, we will help them to connect their experiences — whether from the classroom, campus activities, on- or off-campus work, study abroad courses,, internships or even graduate school — to their post-graduation goals.
+Career Services prepares, inspires, and empowers students for career success, serving as a bridge between students' college experieince and life after Texas State University.
+Starting their first year, and continuing beyond graduation, we are here to help support students on their career journey.
+In addition, we help them connect their experiences — whether from the classroom, campus activities, on- or off-campus employment, internships, or even graduate school — to their post-graduation goals.

 Among our services are: